graphsense/graphsense-tagpack-tool/README.md

 A TagPack defines a **header** with a number of mandatory and optional fields and a **body** containing a list of tags.
-In the above example, `title` and `creator` are part of the TagPack header, the list of `tags` represent the body.
+In the above example, `title` and `creator` are part of the TagPack header, the list of `tags` represents the body.

 Please note that allowed properties are defined in the TagPack schema, which defines **mandatory** and **optional** fields for the TagPack header and body.
 In the above